 - Connect 2 wires to the correct fuse slot.

 - 1 wire goes to a fuse that provides constant power, even when the car is off; we call this the constant fuse.
+You will have to crimp the correct fuse tap to your hardwire kit.

 - 1 wire is hooked up to a metal bolt for grounding purposes